turingschool/critical-challenges/plans/rachel-teamwork-collaboration-advocacy.markdown

 * What’s been done so far?

 Hardly anything.
-We have one class on git workflow, but no classes around conflict management, etc.
+We have one class on git workflow, but no classes around conflict management or encouraging students to think about and address their collaborative deficiencies, etc.

 * Was it effective?
 How do you know?